2023 Stanford Cardinal men's volleyball team

-The 2023 Stanford Cardinal men's volleyball team represents Stanford University in the 2023 NCAA Division I & II men's volleyball season.
-The Cardinal, led by seventeenth year head coach John Kosty, play their home games split between Burnham Pavilion & Ford Center and Maples Pavilion.
-The Cardinal are members of the MPSF and were picked to finish third in the MPSF preseason poll.
+The 2023 Stanford Cardinal men's volleyball team represented Stanford University in the 2023 NCAA Division I & II men's volleyball season.
+The Cardinal, led by seventeenth year head coach John Kosty, played their home games split between Burnham Pavilion & Ford Center and Maples Pavilion.
+The Cardinal were members of the MPSF and were picked to finish third in the MPSF preseason poll.